• Skip to primary navigation

 • In a large bowl, mash the avocados with a fork or potato masher to the desired texture.
 For chunky guacamole, leave small chunks.
 For smooth guacamole, mash it well.

 • Add the chopped onions, cilantro, and lime juice and mix.
-Add 1/2 tsp of salt, mix, and taste.
-Add more salt, if needed, as well as fresh black pepper (optional).
+Add 1/4 tsp of salt, mix, and taste.
+Add more salt, if needed, and as desired.

-• Pair the fresh guacamole with your favorite chips and/or vegetables and serve immediately.
+• Top with more red onions, if desired.
+Pair the fresh guacamole with your favorite chips and/or vegetables and serve immediately.

 Notes